 My video is already encoded in a web-ready format

 If your video is already a H.264 encoded MP4, you can turn off vzaar’s encoding by selecting “no encoding” in your ingest recipe.
 However, one thing you need to keep in mind is the MOOV atom.
 MOOV atom is a bundle of metadata.
 Before saying no to vzaar’s encoding, ensure the MOOV atom is positioned at the beginning of the file.

 If this sounds complex, we recommend simply using vzaar’s built-in encoding to re-encode your MP4 file.
 As long as you choose the same frame size and bit rate as your original file, encoding the video with vzaar will not have any noticeable impact on its quality.

 I don’t want my videos in an MP4 format

-I uploaded a video and the quality is really poor…
+I uploaded a video and the quality is really poor

-is the number of pixels displayed on screen.
+Resolution describes the number of pixels in a video file.
 In other words, it’s the width and height of the projected image, measured in pixels.
-For example, a video that has an aspect ration of 16:9 will most likely have the resolution of 720p (1280×720) or 1080p / 1080i (1920×1080).
+For example, a video might have a resolution of 1280 (horizontal pixels) × 720 (vertical pixels).
+This is usually written as simply 1280×720, or abbreviated to 720p.